amsoedal/typespec/docs/getting-started/getting-started-rest/03-handling-errors.md

 ## Introduction

 In this section, we'll focus on handling errors in your REST API.
-We've already introduced defining error models in the previous sections, and now we'll expand on that topic.
-We'll define additional error models, create custom response models for error handling, and demonstrate how to use union types for different response scenarios.
+We'll define error models, create custom response models for error handling, and demonstrate how to use union types for different response scenarios.

+## Why Use Error Models?

+Using error models instead of raw status codes offers several advantages:

+1. **Consistency**: Error models ensure that error responses are consistent across your API.
+This makes it easier for clients to handle errors predictably.
+2. **Clarity**: Error models provide clear, structured information about the error, including error codes, messages, and additional details.
+This helps developers understand what went wrong and how to fix it.
+3. **Extensibility**: Error models can be extended to include additional information, such as error details, validation issues, or links to documentation.
+This makes it easier to provide comprehensive error information.
+4. **Documentation**: Error models improve the generated API documentation by clearly defining the structure of error responses.
+This helps API consumers understand the possible error responses and how to handle them.
+5. **Type Safety**: In strongly-typed languages, using error models can provide type safety, ensuring that error responses conform to the expected structure.

 ## Defining Error Models